This page has many Affiliate Links. We donate all proceeds to land conservation non-profits. Read our Code of Ethics.

 Classic Weather HD

 Of the seven weather apps we carry this is the one we use 95% of the time.
 It has no extraneous crap and clearly presents the forecast information we care most about: temps; precipitation likelihood and amount; wind direction and speed.
 It stores the entire forecast, including the hourly views, so the data remains available for offline use.
 Many of the weather apps we tested did not store the forecast for offline use, which is critical while backpacking.
 We use the feature-rich weather apps when we are in the midst of a storm and want to see animated satellite imagery, but that’s only possible with a data connection, so is not viable for backpacking.
-Well worth $2.
+Well worth a few dollars.

 We are avid birdwatchers, and we invest $20-30 for a good bird guide app for each location we visit.
 In addition to the images and range maps and textual information, these apps include very useful audio.
 These may be too expensive for people not very interested in birds, but absolutely worth it for anybody who likes them.
 Each of the apps listed below is the best available app for the applicable region.